johngreenfield/catalyst/README.md

 - Robust Error Handling: Comprehensive error handling is integrated throughout both the frontend and backend, providing clear user feedback and ensuring a smooth, reliable experience.

 ## To-Do List
-[ ] Set up the GitHub repository for the Catalyst project.
+[x] Set up the GitHub repository for the Catalyst project.

-[ ] Initialize the local Git repository and connect it to GitHub.
+[x] Initialize the local Git repository and connect it to GitHub.

-[ ] Create the basic project structure (frontend and backend folders).
+[x] Create the basic project structure (frontend and backend folders).

 [ ] Obtain a Gemini API key from Google AI Studio.

 [ ] Implement a basic HTML/CSS/JavaScript frontend.

-[ ] Develop the backend (e.g., in PHP or Python) to securely call the Gemini API.
+[ ] Develop the backend to securely call the Gemini API.

 [ ] Integrate the frontend with the backend using fetch or XMLHttpRequest.